School band in formation wearing red shirts and black shorts

 Design

-The city selected Design Workshop for the design and implementation of the South Park Heritage Walk.
-The project kickoff is scheduled for April 2024, with public engagement scheduled throughout the development of the conceptual design.
+The city selected Design Workshop for the design and implementation of the South Park Heritage Trail.
+The project kickoff started in April 2024, with a concept design being completed by the end of the year.
+Public engagement is scheduled throughout the development of the conceptual design.

 Public Engagement